 On Short Flight To A Distant Star, Neil played all of the instruments (vocals, guitars, bass, keys, drums, harmonica), handled all of the production and most of the engineering (along with friends Pat Woodward and Michael Valerio), and wrote and arranged all but one song (“The Kiss” by the late Judee Sill, a haunting, classically inspired folk singer from the 70s.)
 The recording began at The Hit Factory in New York, and was completed in Los Angeles, where Neil was nominated in the Best Adult Contemporary Artist category in the 2007 L.A.
 Music Awards.
 He was also nominated for Best Male Singer in the Long Island Press in both 2008 and 2009.

-In the meantime, Neil has continued to work with other musicians, taking on lead vocalist duties with the progressive rock ensemble The Yes Project for two years.
+In recent years, Neil has continued to work with other musicians, taking on lead vocalist duties with the progressive rock ensemble The Yes Project.
 He was a member of the NYC band Natalie Mishell & Co., playing shows and contributing guitars and backing vocals to their 2013 album, Goodnight Stranger.
-He also joined friends in Domino Kirke’s ethereal rock band, performing a series of concerts with them in 2014 at Bowery Ballroom, Rockwood Music Hall, and Glasslands.
+He also joined friends in Domino Kirke’s ethereal rock band, performing a series of concerts with them in 2014 at venues such as Bowery Ballroom, Rockwood Music Hall, and Glasslands.